-This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program for: (a) the person who served as our principal executive officer during the fiscal year ended December 31, 2012; (b) the people who served as our principal financial officer during the fiscal year ended December 31, 2012; and, (c) our two other executive officers who were serving as executive officers on December 31, 2012.
-Collectively, these were our "Named Executive Officers" or "NEOs" for 2012:
+This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program during the fiscal year ended December 31, 2013, for: (a) our principal executive officer; (b) our principal financial officer; and, (c) our two other executive officers who were serving as executive officers on December 31, 2013.
+Collectively, these were our "Named Executive Officers" or "NEOs" for 2013:

-- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Gregory C. Walker, Vice President, Finance, and Chief Financial Officer; - Michael Shahbazian, our former, interim Vice President (principal financial and accounting officer); - Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; and - Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions.
+John K. Kibarian, Ph.D., our Chief Executive Officer and President;

+Gregory C. Walker, Vice President, Finance, and Chief Financial Officer;

+Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; and

-Mr. Shahbazian was appointed by the Board on March 13, 2012 to serve as Vice President and our principal financial and accounting officer on a temporary basis.
-This temporary arrangement was the result of an unexpected leave by our Chief Financial Officer, Mr. Walker, during which time Mr. Walker remained an employee of the Company but did not perform his responsibilities as principal financial and accounting officer.
-Mr. Walker resumed his full responsibilities, and Mr. Shahbazian's temporary employment with the Company ended on June 1, 2012.
+Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions.